osmontero/UTMStack/plugins/README.md

 #### Complex Expressions

-The `where.expression` field in rules supports complex expressions using the Common Expression Language (CEL).
+The `where` field in rules supports complex expressions using the Common Expression Language (CEL).
 CEL is a powerful expression language that allows for complex logic, including:

 - **Logical Operators**: `&&` (AND), `||` (OR), `!` (NOT)